MicrosoftDocs/dynamics-365-fraud-protection/content/promo-code-redemption-error.md

 `Trial signup blocked by company policy`

-This error is likely generated because company policy blocks trial accounts from redeeming promo codes, which is done by disabling the [AllowAdHocSubscriptions](/powershell/module/msonline/set-msolcompanysettings) PowerShell setting.
-To successfully redeem the promo code, the **AllowAdHocSubscriptions** PowerShell setting must be temporarily enabled.
-You can then redeem the promotion code and disable the company setting afterwards.
+You are likely seeing this error because your company policy blocks trial accounts from redeeming promo codes by disabling ad hoc subscriptions.
+To successfully redeem the promo code, you must temporarily enable the [AllowAdHocSubscriptions](/powershell/module/msonline/set-msolcompanysettings PowerShell setting.
+You can then redeem the promotion code and disable the PowerShell setting again afterwards.

-> [!NOTE] Keep in mind that you or another administrator may have disabled the **AllowAdHocSubscriptions** PowerShell to prevent certain types of signup at your company.
+> [!NOTE] You or another administrator may have disabled the **AllowAdHocSubscriptions** PowerShell setting to prevent certain types of signups at your company.
 It is recommended that you check with your colleagues before following the steps below.

-## Temporarily enable ad-hoc subscriptions
+## Temporarily enable ad hoc subscriptionss

-You can temporarily enable ad-hoc subscriptions by running the following PowerShell code.
+To temporarily enable ad hoc subscriptions, follow these steps.

 > [!NOTE]
 > You'll need to be an Azure global administrator in your tenant to run this code.